otrv4/otrv4/architecture-decisions/0010-modes.md

 initialized.
 It will also need to take this mode into account everytime it makes a decision on how to transition from every state.
 This increases the complexity of the specification and implementation.

+Furthermore, 'OTRv4 only' mode will only support version 4 of OTR.
+The User Profile, therefore will only allow the 1-byte version string "4".
+It will also not allow the Transition Signature parameter.

+//TODO: define a mode without saying 'specified in OTRv3' or similar